SvOlli/sorbus/doc/native.md

 Core 0 runs the console and handles user interaction.
 Core 1 drives the bus for the CPU implementing the system.
 To have a rather efficient (fast as in ~1MHz) system, core 1 really has to come up with some tricks.
-So, everything "event" aspect, such as timers, watchdog and other things will be run by an event queue.
+So, every "event" aspect, such as timers, watchdog and other things will be run by an event queue.
 This means on every clock cycle there is a check if something was scheduled for this specific clock cycle.
 Again due to performance, only one event will happen during that clock cycle.
 If two events are scheduled for the same clock cycle, the second one scheduled will be delay by one clock cycle (and again until there is a